When Does Sparsity Mitigate the Curse of Depth in LLMs: Sparsity as Variance Regularizer

 \paragraph{Grouped Query Attention} GQA~\citep{ainslie2023gqa,shazeer2019fasttransformerdecodingwritehead} reduces attention computation by sharing key-value heads across multiple query heads.
 In standard multi-head attention with $H$ heads, each head maintains independent query ($\mathbf{Q}_h$), key ($\mathbf{K}_h$), and value ($\mathbf{V}_h$) projections.
 GQA partitions the $H$ query heads into $G$ groups, where all queries in a group share the same key-value:

-This reduces the number of independent key-value computations from $H$ to $H/G$, creating explicit sparsity.
+This reduces the number of independent key-value computations from $H$ to $H/G$.

-Beyond computational efficiency, we can also view GQA and MQA as introducing an additional averaging effect at the \emph{final} attention output.
-Under uniform attention weights and independent, zero-mean value rows, a single head produces an output that is an average over $n$ values, yielding per-coordinate variance on the order of $\sigma_V^2/n$.
-If the model then averages the outputs from $G$ heads (with head outputs treated as approximately independent per coordinate), this final aggregation reduces variance by another factor of $G$.
-As a result, the variance scales as $\sigma_V^2/(Gn)$ for both GQA and MQA in this idealized setting; the full formal statement and assumptions are given in \cref{thm:attn_gqa_mqa_var} (Appendix~\ref{app:gqa_theory}).
+Beyond computational efficiency, GQA and MQA can also be interpreted as adding a variance-reduction effect at the final attention output.
+Under uniform attention weights and independent, zero-mean value rows, each attention head averages over $n$ value vectors, so the per-coordinate variance is on the order of $\sigma_V^2/n$.
+When the outputs from $G$ heads are further averaged and treated as approximately independent across heads, this aggregation introduces an additional factor of $1/G$.
+Therefore, in this idealized setting, both GQA and MQA lead to an output variance scaling of approximately $\sigma_V^2/(Gn)$.

 \paragraph{Mixture of Experts} MoE introduces sparsity by replacing dense FFN layers with multiple expert networks, activating only $k$ out of $E$ experts per token~\citep{fedus2022switchtransformersscalingtrillion,bai2023qwen,dai2024deepseekmoe,bi2024deepseek}.
 Specifically, a gating network routes each token to its top-$k$ experts: